FAQ

-Honest answers to the questions that came up while designing whatif.
+Honest answers to the questions that came up while designing whatifd.

 Isn’t this what Braintrust / Langfuse / LangSmith already do?

 Pieces of it, yes.
-The honest reading from our prior-art table:
+The honest reading from the prior-art section of DESIGN.md:

 Why not just write 100 lines of Bash glue?